Valueing a R.S. Paisley

 In terrible condition

-Large parts of the paint was damaged and the print underneath the varnish was damaged.
+Large parts of the paint were damaged and the print underneath the varnish was damaged.
 This can never be restored and thus seriously compromises your investment.
 Only if you are just willing to play on this guitar, this might waive your objections to buy.
 Do keep in mind that you should not pay more that, let say 1500,- to 1750,- euro for one like this.
 And, bare in mind, I am only talking about the paint work.

 If the paint work is ok, check the hardware.
 Some guitar players have more so called “skin-acid” in their hands.
 This means that the hardware such as the tremolo (nickle) will rust and will be less pristine.